|

 is that there are so many variations of operating environments out there.

-we would know exactly what to expect and could build and test to this
+easier because we would know exactly what to expect and could build

 But in